bible-technology/scribe-docs/docs/autographa-live/Part-2/Translation-Pane/p2-4-2-how-to-chck-transltn-stat.md

 ---
 id: p2-4-2-how-to-chck-transltn-stat.md
 sidebar_label: How to check translation Statistics?
+title: How to check translation Statistics?
 ---

-## How to check translation Statistics?

 To check the statistics of the book that you translate, follow the steps below.